How They Work

 As we cycle faster, the mud gets flung faster and farther.
 At 15mph (24kmph):

 Conversely, you can see that if you cycle slowly, there is a maximum height the mud can't surpass.
-At 5mph (8kmph):
+At 5mph (8kmph) it barely lifts above the wheel:

 Depending mostly on how tall you are, the minimum riding speed for mud to reach your face is around 10mph (16kmph) - we'll come back to this later.

-The other thing to note, is that the wheels fling mud in lots of directions that aren't ever going to reach your face: all trajectories coloured green here either never gain enough height, or will only gain that height behind you.
+The other thing to note, is that the wheel flings mud in lots of directions that aren't ever going to reach your face: all green trajectories here either never gain enough height, or will only gain that height behind you.
 This applies at any speed.
-Here we can see it at 20mph (32kmph) - mud leaving from ~3/4 of the wheel (the green trajectories) will never hit your face.
+Here we can see it at 20mph (32kmph) - mud leaving from ~3/4 of the wheel will never hit your face.

 If we were riding our bike on the moon, this would be a pretty good model.
 But we aren't...